GenesysCloudBlueprints/analytics-detail-record-metrics-blueprint/blueprint/index.md

 1. Make sure that you are using the updated Node.js version.

-  * Open the command line in the directory where you want to save the project and install the latest version.
+  * Open the command line in the directory where you want to save the project.
+After  and install the latest version.
 Type `npm install -g n latest`.

 2. Go to the directory where the files are located and install node modules.
 Type `npm install`
 3. Run the server locally, type `node index.js` in the command line.
 Go to your browser and open http://localhost:3000/ to check if the app is successfully working on your localhost.